top of page

 The process

-To understand the issues with the current onboarding station, I conducted 3 rounds of observational research and contextual enquiries with 3 small groups.
-I observed and recorded their interactions, and gathered feedback on the design and overall user experience.
+I conducted 3 rounds of observational research and contextual enquiries with 3 small groups.
+I observed and recorded their interactions with the onboarding station and gathered feedback on the design and overall user experience.

 Wireframing and User Testing